-The malfunction indicator light for the ESP is combined with the BAS indicator.
-The yellow ESP/BAS malfunction indicator light and the yellow ESP/TCS indicator light in the instrument cluster both come on when the ignition switch is turned to the "ON" position.
-They should go out with the engine running.
+The Malfunction Indicator Light for the ESP is combined with the BAS indicator.
+The yellow "ESP/BAS Malfunction Indicator Light" and the yellow "ESP/TCS Indicator Light" in the

-The system will turn the ESP/BAS malfunction indicator light on continuously while the engine running if it detects a malfunction in either the ESP or the BAS or both.
-If the light remains on after several ignition cycles, and you have driven the vehicle several miles at speeds greater than 30 mph (48 km/h), and the ESP is synchronized (refer to Synchronizing ESP), see your authorized dealer as soon as possible to have the problem diagnosed and corrected.
+The system will turn the "ESP/BAS Malfunction Indicator Light" on continuously while the engine running if it detects a malfunction in either the ESP or the BAS or both.
+If the light remains on after several ignition cycles and you have driven the vehicle several miles (kilometers) at speeds greater than 30 mph (48 km/h), and the ESP is synchronized (refer to Synchronizing ESP), see your authorized dealer as soon as possible to have the problem diagnosed and corrected.